Trump campaign says Pence expected to add more events as president deals with coronavirus

 TRUMP TESTS POSITIVE FOR CORONAVIRUS: HERE'S WHO ELSE IS POSITIVE AND NEGATIVE

-The vice president and second lady Karen Pence have both tested negative for the coronavirus following positive results for the first family and a number of other people close to the White House, including senior adviser Hope Hicks and former N.J.
-Gov. Chris Christie, who served as President Trump’s debate coach ahead of his matchup with Joe Biden earlier this week.
+The vice president and second lady Karen Pence have both tested negative for the coronavirus following positive results for President Trump, first lady Melania Trump and a number of other people close to the White House, including senior adviser Hope Hicks and former N.J.
+Gov. Chris Christie, who served as Trump’s debate coach ahead of his matchup with Joe Biden earlier this week.

-Pence will be going to Utah for the vice presidential debate and then Arizona for events on Thursday.
+On Twitter, Pence said he was "grateful for the prayers" offered to the president, first lady Melania Trump and all other Americans dealing with the coronavirus.

 CLICK HERE TO GET THE FOX NEWS APP